 This should have been a slam dunk, but it airballed.

 Will this be the moment when DC learns its lesson and rights its cinema ship?

 Or will Justice League’s box office stumble be the straw that reboots the camel’s back?

 If You Like This Post

-… then you may also enjoy this post about how DC should have built their film universe, or this post about why every Marvel movie really tells the exact same story.
+… then you may also enjoy this post about why every Marvel movie tells the same story.